polkadot-developers/polkadot-docs/infrastructure/general/setup-full.md

 !!!note Substrate Connect
     [Substrate Connect](https://github.com/paritytech/substrate-connect){target=_blank} provides a way to interact with substrate-based blockchains in the browser without using an RPC server.
-It is a light node that runs entirely in Javascript.
-Substrate Connect uses a [smoldot Wasm light client](https://github.com/paritytech/smoldot){target=_blank} to securely connect to the blockchain network without relying on specific 3rd parties.
+It is a light node that runs entirely in JavaScript.
+Substrate Connect uses a [Smoldot Wasm light client](https://github.com/paritytech/smoldot){target=_blank} to securely connect to the blockchain network without relying on specific third parties.
 Substrate Connect is available on Chrome and Firefox as a [browser extension](https://substrate.io/developers/substrate-connect/){target=_blank}.